 current Agreement means the agreement referred to in section 2 as varied from time to time.

-[Section 2A inserted by No. 61 of 2010 s.
+[Section 2A inserted: No. 61 of 2010 s.
 39.]

 2. Execution of agreement authorised

 The execution by the Premier of the State of Western Australia acting for and on behalf of the State of an agreement in or substantially in accordance with the form set out in Schedule 1 is authorised.